Many of our communities offer virtual tours. Call us now to schedule.

 Our dedicated local El Paso, TX advisors have helped 2190 families make the right choice for their needs.
 Get full details, pricing and read 70 reviews of our hand-picked communities.
 Typically prices range from $1595 to $6120 per month.

 Enjoy independent living in El Paso, a vibrant city nestled in the heart of El Paso County, Texas.
-El Paso is sought out by retirees for its warm climate, its abundance of recreational facilities and its wide variety of shopping, dining and entertainment opportunities.
+El Paso is sought out by retirees for its warm climate, its abundance of recreational communities and its wide variety of shopping, dining and entertainment opportunities.
 The city is served by the Sun Metro Mass Transit System, which operates a system of buses that go all around the city.
 El Paso is an ideal destination for golf enthusiasts, nature lovers and anyone who enjoys an outdoor-centered lifestyle.
 The independent living communities of El Paso provide a secure, welcoming environment that promotes the quality of life of their residents, allowing them the freedom to enjoy all that this city has to offer.
 To learn more about retirement communities in El Paso, contact us today.

 Looking for general info?
 Click here for more on Retirement Community in El Paso.